How to Extract Followers from Any Twitter Account for Lead Gen

 Step 3: Extract and Export the Data

-Once you've chosen your tool, the extraction process typically follows this workflow:
+Once you have chosen your tool, the extraction process typically follows this workflow:

 - Input the target account (username or profile URL)